Vanille-N/meander.typ/docs/docs.typ

 #info-alert[
   Technically, MEANDER can only handle rectangular obstacles.
-  However, thanks to this ability to handle an arbitrary number of obstacles, we can approximate a non-rectangular obstacle using sereval rectangles.
+  However, thanks to this ability to wrap around an arbitrary number of obstacles, we can approximate a non-rectangular obstacle using sereval rectangles.
-  See concrete applications and techniques for defining these rectangular tilings in
+  See concrete applications and techniques for defining these rectangular tilings in @contouring.
-  @contouring.
 ]

 == Columns <two-columns>

-Similarly, MEANDER can also handle multiple occurrences of ```typc container(..)```.
+Similarly, MEANDER can also handle multiple occurrences of @cmd:container.
 They will be filled in the order provided, leaving a (configurable) margin between one and the next.
-Among other things, this can allow producing a layout in columns, including columns of uneven width (a longstanding #link(typst-repo + "issues/1460")[typst issue]).
+Among other things, this can allow producing a layout in columns, including columns of uneven width
+(a longstanding #link(typst-repo + "issues/1460")[typst issue]).

 #twocols(frac: 54%)[